 Wednesday, February 9, 2011 | Writinggal

 This exercise plan is old-school, from the 1950s.
 A doctor designed it for the Royal Canadian Air Force.
-It’s a series of five exercises for men (called 5BX) and 10 exercises for women (called XBX).
+It’s a series of five exercises for men and older teens (called 5BX) and 10 exercises for women and older teens (called XBX).
 The idea is to work all your muscle groups in a short amount of time.
 I liked the sound of that.
 And I also like the fact that it takes NO equipment.

 The 5BX plan for dudes takes 11 minutes.